 SEO, or search engine optimization, will almost certainly be one of the first terms you’ll come across once you start out as a content writer.
 And, though your creative writing skills will undoubtedly carry you through your first few weeks at the job, SEO is certainly not something you can bluff your way through.

 According to Moz, SEO is “the practise of increasing the quantity and quality of traffic to your website through organic search engine results.”
 This can be a little frightening if you have no idea how online marketing works.

 Just like anything else, creating SEO-friendly content can be learnt as long as you’re willing to give it a shot.
-We’re here to give you our top tips for coming up with some killer SEO content:
+We’re here to give you our top tips and tell exactly how to write SEO friendly content:

 Pro tip 1: Write high quality content

 High quality content doesn’t simply mean that your text should be entirely free of spelling and grammar mistakes (though that should be considered an absolute given).
 Fresh, engaging content should always be 100% unique.
 This means that, although you’ll have visited several websites while conducting your research, you should never copy anything directly from that website, even if you insert its link in your text.
 Duplicate content is very easily detectable by many search engines including Google and will affect a website’s ranking in search results.
 If you are worried about unintentionally creating duplicate text, use a plagiarism checker such as Copyscape or Grammarly.